We are proud to partner with the following organizations to create a healthier tomorrow for Whatcom County and its residents.

 WCPC provides a broad array of services to Medicaid-eligible and Non-Medicaid-eligible clients with severe and persistent mental illnesses.
 Services include individual and group therapy, case management, medication prescription and monitoring, housing assistance, and specialized services for elders, children and families.

-WCCOA provides nutritional, social, recreational, and educational programs that promote wellness of mind and body for community members as they age.
+WCOA provides nutritional, social, recreational, and educational programs that promote wellness of mind and body for community members as they age.

 The mission of Whatcom County Health Department is to lead the community in promoting health and preventing disease.
 All people in our community have the opportunities they need to thrive in a safe and healthy environment.